What are the most important areas of public law for an investor to consider when purchasing real estate?

 The buyer should ensure that the structure of the property complies with the original building permits (in particular the designs and plans attached to the permits) and that any building work has been carried out with the necessary prior authorisations (building permits and declarations of commencement of works).
 The seller shall declare the compliance of the de facto state of the property with the cadastral data and maps filed with the Cadastral Register.

-Certain structures (for example offices with more than a specified number of employees, parking spaces covering more than a specified area, storage and archive buildings, heating plants and buildings in which particular activities are carried out) are subject to fire prevention regulations.
+The performance of certain activities (for example offices with more than a specific number of employees, parking spaces covering more than a specified area, storage and archive buildings, heating plants and buildings in which particular activities are carried out) is subject to fire prevention regulations.

 A potential buyer should therefore ascertain whether a property is subject to fire prevention rules and whether a declaration has been submitted.